randree/multibase/README.md

 7. Play around.
 Stop the write node.
 Stop all nodes.
 Then start all with `docker start write read1 read2`.

 The program should never stop or panic.

+## Replication

+Note that replication takes time in some cases.
+Try to avoid writing and reading the same data set in one routine.